catseye/Eqthy/README.md

 A number of proofs have been written in Eqthy.
 These can be found in the **[eg/](eg/)** directory.
-In particular, there is a worked-out proofs of [Socks and Shoes](eg/socks-and-shoes.eqthy) in group theory, with hopefully more coming soon.
+In particular, there is a worked-out proof of the [Socks and Shoes](eg/socks-and-shoes.eqthy) theorem in group theory, with hopefully more coming soon.

 ### Implementations

-The language does not prescribe any specific usage but it is expected that one of the main reasons for a computer to read a proof written in Eqthy would be to check it for validity.
+While the language does not prescribe any specific usage for proofs written in Eqthy, it is reasonable to expect that one of the main reasons for a computer to read one would be to check it for validity.

 This distribution contains such a proof checker, written in Python 3.
 The source code for it can be found in the **[src/](src/)** directory.

 The core module that does proof checking, **[eqthy.verifier](src/eqthy/verifier.py)**, is less than 200 lines in length, despite having many logging statements.
-The hope is to make investigating and understanding its behaviour as un-intimidating as possible.
+The desire is to make reading it and understanding its behaviour as un-intimidating as possible.

 TODO